MaseSantos/Prime-Weekend-Challenge-SQL-To-Do-List/README.md

 ## Application Overview

-This application was created over a weekend sprint, in order to show knowledge in ***JavaScript, jQuery SQL, Node, and Express.*** With this application, a user can CREATE new tasks in the task manager, READ all tasks in the database, UPDATE tasks to mark them as "Done," and DELETE tasks should they want to.
+This application serves as a minimalist task manager, with a generally monochromatic blue scheme for a calming experience.
+With this application, a user can CREATE new tasks in the task manager, READ all tasks in the database, UPDATE tasks to mark them as "Done," and DELETE tasks should they want to.
+This application was created over a weekend sprint, in order to show knowledge in ***JavaScript, jQuery SQL, Node, and Express.***

 ## Installation